msdeepak052/dummy/Taints_Tolerations.md

 ## `PreferNoSchedule`

-This is a **soft restriction**.
+A soft version of NoSchedule; the scheduler will try to avoid placing non-tolerating pods there, but it is not guaranteed This is a **soft restriction**.

 Kubernetes tries to avoid scheduling the Pod there, but it isn't an absolute prohibition.